teddimagg/Sails.io/README.md

 - [ ] different texture for corpses on sea and on land
 - [x] add zoom func to mwheel
 - [ ] feed init data (map size etc.) to client
+- [ ] register shot and damage on passing ship
+- [ ] add suggestion box